 Lost and found

 Due to the developing situation with COVID-19 we are taking some extra precautions at this time to try and ensure that we keep our visitors and Centre safe so we can continue to care for cats.
-Therefore, if you are planning to visit the Centre please could you book an appointment as opposed to visiting between our opening hours as normal.
-If you or anyone in your immediate family/household are unwell or are showing signs that could be attributed to COVID-19 we respectfully ask that you do not visit the Centre at this time.
+The Centre is currently closed; no viewings, adoptions or admissions are being carried out.

-To book an appointment or for any advice relating to Cats Protection and our Services please contact 03000 120 285
+For any advice relating to Cats Protection and our Services please contact 03000 12 12 12

 Losing a pet can be extremely distressing.
 We highly advise getting your cat microchipped, in case he or she ever goes missing.
 Microchipping is a harmless and permanent measure which makes reuniting a lost cat with their owner so much easier.
 Cats Protection recommends that all cats are neutered which will also help to prevent wandering.

 My cat is missing.
 What should I do?